cfsqad/LegalDocumentStatus/README.md

 # Limitations

-You cannot run this sample in the device simulator or iOS.
+You cannot run this application in the device simulator or iOS.

 [Back to Top](#top)